This article walks you through the process of installing Coder.

 helm install --namespace coder coder coder/coder --version <VERSION-NUMBER>

-postgres: useDefault: false host: HOST_ADDRESS port: PORT_NUMBER user: YOUR_USER_NAME database: YOUR_PASSWORD passwordSecret: postgres-master sslMode: require
+postgres: useDefault: false host: HOST_ADDRESS port: PORT_NUMBER user: YOUR_USER_NAME database: YOUR_DATABASE passwordSecret: postgres-master sslMode: require

 You can find/define these values in your PostgreSQL server configuration file.

 Enable Dev URL Usage.
-Dev URLs allow users to access the ports of services they are developing within their environment, and to enable this feature, you must provide a wildcard domain and accompanying DNS certificate and update your helm chart accordingly.
+Dev URLs allow users to access the web servers running in your environment.
+To enable, provide a wildcard domain and its DNS certificate and update your helm chart accordingly.

-After the pod is created, start tailing the logs to find the randomly generated password for the admin user
+After you've created the pod, tail the logs to find the randomly generated password for the admin user

 kubectl logs -l coder.deployment=cemanager -c cemanager --tail=-1 | grep -A1 -B2 Password